-As we grow old we start to develop bad posture and it is a result of our bad habits, using your one side of the body more, bad seating position, sleeping and standing form etc. and we have to deal with its consequences leading to different forms of body pain and low energy levels.
-But good news is that we can fix our posture no matter what your age is.
-To fix posture we need to first do assessment of our body and know under which category of bad posture our body comes and then further we can start working on correction.
-Below image shows the different forms of bad posture that we humans develop as we grow with our age.
+As we grow old we start to develop bad posture and it is a result of our bad habits, using your one side of the body more, bad seating position, sleeping and standing form, etc. and we have to deal with its consequences leading to different forms of body pain and low energy levels.
+But the good news is that we can fix your posture no matter what your age is.
+To fix posture we need to first do an assessment of our body and know under which category of bad posture our body comes and then further we can start working on a correction.
+The below image shows the different forms of bad posture that we humans develop as we grow with our age.

 1) Hollow back Posture

-From the picture you can clearly see that you have weak lower abdominal muscles and strong upper abdominal muscles.
-If you look at the antagonist muscles hyper extended lumber spine and slouched upper back which leads to weak thoracic spine muscles.
+From the picture, you can clearly see that you have weak lower abdominal muscles and strong upper abdominal muscles.
+If you look at the antagonist’s muscles hyperextended lumbar spine and slouched upper back which leads to weak thoracic spine muscles.
 Correction is that you need to stretch the strong muscles and strengthen the weak muscles as we know now the strong and weak muscles.

 2) Flat pelvis posture and slumping posture

-Flat pelvis posture is also called as posterior pelvic tilt.
-It is caused due to over developed glutes muscles and weak hip flexors in lower body and strong abdominal muscles, strong chest muscles and weak back muscles.
-It is the result of seating in slouched posture.
+A flat pelvis posture is also called posterior pelvic tilt.
+It is caused due to overdeveloped glutes muscles and weak hip flexors in the lower body and strong abdominal muscles, strong chest muscles, and weak back muscles.
+It is the result of seating in a slouched posture.
 Men are more prone to flat pelvis posture.

 3) Military posture

-According to me military posture is not that bad posture condition that you needs to worry about it caused due to seating in erect state and strong back muscles and weak abdominal and chest muscles.
-Its completely okay to have military posture.
+According to me, military posture is not a bad posture condition that you need to worry about it is caused due to seating in an erect state and strong back muscles, and weak abdominal and chest muscles.
+It’s completely okay to have a military posture.

 4) Rounded shoulders posture